vcc-LG/welsh-councillor-search/README.md

     base_url = "http://cardiff.moderngov.co.uk"
 ```

 which clearly wasn't scraping pages from the Cardiff council website but consuming an API.
+The API framework's [website](https://www.moderngov.co.uk/) doesn't seem to go into detail about the specific case for open government data, but clearly this product is in common usage, and is available on the gov.uk [Digital Marketplace](https://www.digitalmarketplace.service.gov.uk/g-cloud/services/364588144872148).

 A contributor to the repo, [symroe](https://github.com/symroe), had a clearer look at the endpoints of the API in his [CouncillorData repo](https://github.com/symroe/CouncillorData), which included:

 * GetCouncillorsByPostcode
 * GetCouncillorsByWard